ArtOfLiving-AOL/Gaushala/README.md

 # Gaushala
-App for Art Of Livnig Gaushala
+App for Art Of Living Gaushala

 Below a few links about the Gaushala.